 It is very important to understand that while the traditional way of celebrating and honoring loved ones is still very much in practice and very much wanted by those seeking closure, breaking away from the conventional methods of doing so is not bad, wrong, or unworthy.
 There are certain circumstances that may require you to honor your loved one through other means, and in doing so, you are not invalidating or taking away from their memory, their life experiences, or your relationship to them.

 Please remember that memorial services, regardless of how they are done, are there for three reasons.
-The first is to remember those that we love and honor the relationship we have with them and we can do this through the sharing and acknowledgement of memories, moments, and stories.

 Whether you choose to have an alternative memorial service, a traditional one or a celebration of life event, as long as you are acknowledging the existence of your loved one, you are allowing them to live on and are thereby paying tribute to the significance of their life.